PJM Interconnection: Renewable energy backlog

 As of 2022 PJM has experienced difficulty in evaluating and integrating proposed new renewable energy projects into its system.
 This has resulted in delays in utilization of significant projects that are being built or are planned, inhibiting progress toward meeting then-President Biden's goal of 100 percent carbon-free electricity by 2035.
 Transition to renewables may also be slowed by features of the PJM pricing models.
-In an August 2021 letter, the PJM PIEOUG (Public Interest and Environmental Organizations User Group) expressed concern that the capacity market resulted in "unintentional subsidies for fossil fueled resources or barriers to low carbon supply."
+In an August 2021 letter, the PJM PIEOUG (Public Interest and Environmental Organizations User Group) expressed concern that the capacity market resulted in "unintentional subsidies for fossil-fueled resources or barriers to low-carbon supply."

 Further, slow connection of new generating capacity has significantly increased interconnection charges to PJM customers.
 A 2025 report found PJM's slow pace of interconnecting new generating capacity in recent years will cost consumers "as much as $7 billion" in the coming year, due to higher prices in PJM's latest capacity auction.
 Since 2019, PJM has charged almost triple (increase from well under $100/kW to well over $200/kW) what it charged to interconnect before 2019.

 Aware of the large backlog and slow pace in processing generation interconnection (GI) requests, PJM requested that FERC approve significant changes to its interconnection process, described by PJM as: "...a comprehensive reform of the PJM interconnection process designed to more efficiently and timely process New Service Requests by transitioning from a serial 'first-come, first-served' queue approach to a 'first-ready, first-served' cycle approach utilized by other regional transmission organizations (RTOs) and stand-alone transmission providers."

 FERC approved the new GI process on November 29, 2022.
 The PJM press release announcing FERC approval states "The proposal was widely supported by PJM stakeholders, who had worked with PJM to develop the new rules since the April 2021 inception of the Interconnection Process Reform Task Force."
 However, one major stakeholder, the Organization of PJM States, in its comments on the PJM proposal, indicated its recommendation for FERC approval was despite the process being slow, and based on the expectation that much more was to be done to speed up interconnections.

-In 2025, several states introduced bills to require increased transparency with PJM and how utilities cast their PJM votes.
+In 2025, several states introduced bills requiring greater transparency into PJM and how utilities cast their PJM votes.